 Company accounts are therefore closer to Salesforce.com than to Facebook.
 And it is no secret that Salesforce has been struggling to adapt to the Chinese market: many MNC’s realize that its interface is not adapted to the local requirements and that the average salesperson doesn’t necessarily speak good enough English to enable efficient data consolidation.

-Fortune 500’s companies that have been working with WeChat-focused marketing agency WalktheChat are already exchanging with Tencent teams in order to develop these company accounts in a collaborative way.
+Fortune 500’s companies that have been working with the WeChat-focused marketing agency WalktheChat are already exchanging with Tencent teams in order to develop these company accounts in a collaborative way.
 They will include some very special features to adapt to the need of large firms: for instance, sensitive data can be stored on secure proprietary servers to avoid any data theft issues.

 And of course, these accounts will be extremely pricey for the companies using them.
 It is a new evolution in the WeChat revenue stream.
-With so many assets in hands, WeChat seems to be well on its way toward tremendous profitability.
+With so many assets in hand, WeChat seems to be well on its way toward tremendous profitability.

 Thomas Graziani, WalktheChat